msssk/jsbp/codecon.md

 };
 ```
 * Do not use octal escapes (e.g. '\251') in JavaScript strings: they are deprecated in ES5; use Unicode ('\uXXX') or hex ('\xXX')
-* Do not introduce whitespace between a function name and the parentheses that invoke it (reduces clarity)
+* When invoking functions, do not introduce whitespace between the function name and parentheses (reduces clarity)
 ```javascript
 // Correct
 foo();